Skip to the main content

 • Certified Personal Trainer (CPT)

-• Certified Exercise Physiologist (CEP).
+• Clinical Exercise Physiologist (CEP)

 Employment & Advancement

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Kinesiologists work for:

-• government programs that serve people with special needs
+• Government programs that serve people with special needs

-• companies that make athletic equipment
+• Companies that make athletic equipment

-• elementary and secondary schools
+• Elementary and secondary schools

-• rehab and occupational health departments
+• Rehabilitation and occupational health departments

-• sports and fitness centres
+• Sports, fitness, and recreation centres

-• professional and amateur sport organizations
+• Professional and amateur sport organizations

 Industry Concentration